ibm-cloud-docs/account/ts_create_service.md

 * If you're experiencing a web browser issue, see [Why do I encounter console pages that don't load?](/docs/account?topic=account-ts_err).

-* Go to the [{{site.data.keyword.Bluemix_notm}} - Status](https://cloud.ibm.com/status){: external} page to check whether an active incident or planned maintenance is affecting your ability to create a service instance.
+* Go to the [{{site.data.keyword.Bluemix_notm}} - Status](https://cloud.ibm.com/status){: external} page to check if an active incident or planned maintenance is affecting your ability to create a service instance.